henriquericardo07/Dublin_AIrbnb_Data_Analysis/README.md

 ## Dataset

 The dataset used for this project was obtained from Inside Airbnb, but chose especificaly Ireland.
+For this case I only used the listings.csv file

 Dataset includes information such as: